Kerubi-5/markdown-modifier/_notes/📄 A Lesson George Bernard Shaw Wants You to Learn.md

 What should I ask them, to figure out how to adjust the message I’m trying to communicate?

-That question - "[[📄 What are you even saying?|What did they hear me say]]?" is a very useful tool in all communication - and especially in the context of selling and signing on clients.
+That question - "[[📄 What are you even saying?
+(The case for speaking your buyer's language)|What did they hear me say]]?" is a very useful tool in all communication - and especially in the context of selling and signing on clients.

 And in fact, it's not just a question to ask yourself: